Cheetah (Wild Adventures): Ride experience

-Cheetah began with a 95 ft-tall drop to a small 20 ft bunny hop, followed by a larger 55 ft bunny hop.
-It continues with a 35-degree decline into a helix.
-Cheetah's return journey starts with a 62 ft drop and two more 35 ft bunny hops.
-These lead into right turn flat helix, ending with a figure eight.
+Cheetah began with a 95 ft-tall drop into a 20 ft airtime hill, followed by a larger 55 ft hill.
+It continued into a 35-degree decline, entering a helix.
+Exiting the helix, the return journey followed a 62 ft drop and two more 35 ft airtime hills.
+These led into a right-turning helix, before ending with a figure eight into the brake run.